fluency03/functional-programming-in-scala/README.md

 # functional-programming-in-scala

-Exercises for Functional Pprogramming in Scala
+Remarks and Code for the Book Functional Programming in Scala.